 ↖ Homepage of the site 'What to do with your life?'

-Why is it important to master one's ego?
+Why must one master one's ego?

 •